wlsf82/age-discoverer/README.md

 TAP version 13
 # returns my approximate age when I provide the year I born
 ok 1 should be equal
-# returns my wive's approximate age when I provide her born date
+# returns my wive's approximate age when I provide her year of born
 ok 2 should be equal
 # returns zero when providing a year in the future
 ok 3 should be equal